 PowerArchiver is no longer distributed as an all-in-one app, but has split off key components into separate apps – now you can access its burner, encryption, backup, virtual drive and other tools without invoking the main suite.

-PowerArchiver 2018 is a major new update.
-See the release notes for more info.
+This is the first preview of PowerArchiver 2019 See the release notes for more info.